 • 61.0% swam in contact lenses

-That is why continued eye exams (especially for contact wearers!!) is critical to keeping your corneas and eyes as healthy as they should be.
+That is why continued eye exams (especially for contact wearers!!) are critical to keeping your corneas and eyes as healthy as they should be.
 So, the next time you feel like you don’t want to take out your contact lenses out at night, think again!